OpenCoreCMS/cms-api/readme.md

 ## Getting started

-Clone the repo and start the app with `node@14 main.js`.
+Clone the repo and start the app with `npm run dev`.

+Requires Node 14.